7 CHAKRA Colors

 - feel the need to be heard,

-- find yourself in embarrassing situations a lot,
+- find yourself in embarrassing situations,

-- experience tension headaches or migraines,
+- experience tension headaches or migraines.

-- visualizing blue color,
+- visualizing blue,

 - meditating in blue surrounded with blue colored gemstones and crystals,